Malibu, California

-Malibu (/ˈmælᵻbuː/ MAL-ih-boo; Humaliwo; Malibú) is a beach city in the Santa Monica Mountains region of Los Angeles County, California, about 30 mi west of Los Angeles.
-It is known for its Mediterranean climate, its strip of beaches stretching 21 mi along the Pacific coast, and for its longtime status as the home of numerous Hollywood celebrities and executives with a high proportion of its residents in the entertainment industry.
+Malibu (/ˈmælᵻbuː/ MAL-ih-boo; Humaliwo; Malibú) is a beach city in the Santa Monica Mountains region of Los Angeles County, California, United States, about 30 mi west of Los Angeles.
+It is known for its Mediterranean climate, its strip of beaches stretching 21 mi along the Pacific coast, and for its longtime status as the home of numerous Hollywood celebrities and executives with several of its residents in the entertainment industry.
 The Pacific Coast Highway (State Route 1) traverses the city, following along the South Coast of California.
 As of the 2020 census, the city's population was 10,654.
-The 2025 Palisades Fire devastated Malibu, with almost all of the beachfront homes near its center destroyed.
+The 2025 Palisades Fire devastated Malibu, with almost all of the beachfront homes in the east of the city being destroyed.

 Nicknamed "The 'Bu" by surfers and locals, Malibu is noted for its beaches.
-The many parks within the Santa Monica Mountains National Recreation Area lie along the ridges above the city.
+The many parks within the Santa Monica Mountains National Recreation Area lie along the ridges and valleys near the city.

 The city is bounded by the Santa Monica Mountains to the north, Topanga to the east, Solromar to the west, and the ocean to the south.
 The Malibu ZIP Code includes residents of the unincorporated canyon areas as it was assigned before the city incorporated.